manuelherrera01/ansible_course/README.md

 # ansible_course
 For ansible training purposes
-Place holder for future edits and updates
+Place holder for future edits for the ansible course